99.9%

 more trinket giveaways/special theme night

 promotions announced well before Game One.
+Regardless, 2025 looks to be an

 interesting season for the local nine.
 2025